“That I may make it manifest, as I ought to speak.”

 God is calling us to make the gospel clear to those he brings across our path.

 We should begin our day with the prayer, “Lord, open doors for me to share the gospel.
 Bring people who need you across my path.
 Help me not to bungle the job.
-Give me courage and may I not play the coward.
+Please give me the courage, and may I not play the coward.
 Help me to make it clear.
 Put a divine imperative upon me.”